Tarim Basin: Rivers

 Rivers coming south from the Tien Shan join the Tarim, the largest being the Aksu.
 Rivers flowing north from the Kunlun are usually named for the town or oasis they pass through.
 Most dry up in the desert; only the Hotan River reaches the Tarim in good years.
 An exception is the Qiemo River which flows northeast into Lop Nur.
 Ruins in the desert imply that these rivers were once larger.

+Historical geographer S. M. Ali proposed identifying the Sītā river described in the Vāyu Purāṇa with the Kizil-Su–Kashgar–Tarim river system.
+His interpretation was based on proposed correspondences between the textual description of the river's source, direction and surrounding mountains and the physical geography of the western Tarim Basin.
+The identification has subsequently been revisited by Bharat Nanda in Beyond the Himalayas: Rediscovering India's Forgotten Geography, although Nanda treats the association as a hypothesis in historical geography rather than an established equivalence.

 Caravans and passes

 The original caravan route seems to have followed the south side.
 At the time of the Han dynasty conquest, it shifted to the center (Jade Gate-Loulan-Korla).
 When the Tarim changed course about 330 AD it shifted north to Hami.
 A minor route went north of the Tian Shan.
 When there was war on the Gansu Corridor trade entered the basin near Charkilik from the Qaidam Basin.
 The original route to India seems to have started near Yarkand and Kargilik, but it is now replaced by the Karakoram Highway south from Kashgar.
 To the west of Kashgar via the Irkeshtam border crossing is the Alay Valley, which was once the route to Persia.
 Northeast of Kashgar the Torugart pass leads to the Ferghana Valley.
 Near Uchturpan the Bedel Pass leads to Lake Issyk-Kul and the steppes.
 Somewhere near Aksu the difficult Muzart Pass led north to the Ili River basin (Kulja).
 Near Korla was the Iron Gate Pass and now the highway and railway north to Ürümqi.
 From Turfan the easy Dabancheng pass leads to Ürümqi.
 The route from Charkilik to the Qaidam Basin was of some importance when Tibet was an empire.

 North of the mountains is Dzungaria with its central Gurbantünggüt Desert, Ürümqi, and the Karamay oil fields.
 The Kulja territory is the upper basin of the Ili River and opens out onto the Kazakh Steppe with several roads east.
 The Dzungarian Gate was once a migration route and is now a road and rail crossing.
 Tacheng or Tarbaghatay is a crossroads and former trading post.